antonmartinsson/GaugeKit/README.md

 # GaugeKit

-GaugeKit is a Swift package which enables easy, effortless creation of a gauge-like view ideal for visualizing a value in a gauge, not too different from the native gauges used by Apple for some Apple Watch complications.
+GaugeKit is a free-to-use, lightweight Swift package which enables easy, effortless creation of a gauge-like view ideal for visualizing a value in a gauge, not too different from the native gauges used by Apple for some Apple Watch complications.

 ## Importing GaugeKit